Life in Extreme Heat

 The hydrothermal features of Yellowstone are magnificent evidence of Earth’s volcanic activity.
 Amazingly, they are also habitats in which microscopic organisms called thermophiles—“thermo” for heat, “phile” for lover—survive and thrive.

-Grand Prismatic Spring at Midway Geyser Basin is an outstanding example of this dual characteristic.
+Grand Prismatic Spring at Midway Geyser Basin is an outstanding example of a hydrothermal system that is teaming with thermophilic microbial life.
 Visitors marvel at its size and brilliant colors.
-The boardwalk crosses a vast habitat for thermophiles.
+Yet, those colors are due to the microbes and up-close examples can be readily seen on the boardwalk that crosses a vast habitat for thermophilic microbes.
 Nourished by energy and chemical building blocks available in the hot springs, microbes construct vividly colored communities.
 Living with these microscopic life forms are larger examples of life in extreme environments, such as mites, flies, spiders, and plants.

 For thousands of years, people have likely wondered about these extreme habitats.
 The color of Yellowstone’s superheated environments certainly caused geologist Walter Harvey Weed to pause, think, and even question scientists who preceded him.
 In 1889, he wrote: